HydraProxy/reseller-api/api-documentation.md

 ## update_rotation/

-Change the proxy rotaiton of your mobile proxy from 30 minutes rotation to extended or vice versa.
+Change the proxy rotation of your mobile proxy from 30 minutes rotation to extended or vice versa.

 **NOTE**
 - TRUE for 30 minutes force rotation